Shwabbaa/cryptopack-docs/docs/source/features/items.rst

 """"""""""""""
 This item allows you to enter the backrooms.
 You need to build a special portal structure in order to get this to work.
 More information can be found at :doc:`backrooms`

+.. _cat-bazooka:
+Cat Bazooka
+""""""""""""""
+Shoot exploding cats.
+(10 Spirit)

+.. _time-capsule:
+Time Capsule
+""""""""""""""
+Allows you to retrieve items from past seasons and store them for future seasons.
+Has 3 slots, works like an ender chest that never resets.
+(10 Spirit)

+.. _conversion-potion:
+Conversion Potion
+""""""""""""""
+Converts mobs to other types of mobs when thrown.
+Does not work on backrooms mobs.

+.. _forcefield:
+Forcefield
+""""""""""""""
+Fortnite shield bubble.
+Players can walk through but any other entity cannot (including projectiles and items).
+Lasts for 1 minute before breaking.

 Spirit Items
 ------------
 Items to regenerate your :doc:`spirit`